jordanisaacs/neovim-flake/README.md

 **Formatting**

 sqls provides formatting but it does not work very well so it is disabled.
 Instead using [sqlfluff](https://github.com/sqlfluff/sqlfluff) through null-ls.
-Currently broken, waiting on [issue](https://github.com/jose-elias-alvarez/null-ls.nvim/discussions/231)

 **Linting**